IUI Success Rates

 Single and Lesbian Women

-Single and lesbian women typically do very well with IUI, even unmedicated cycles, because there often isn’t an underlying fertility issue, just a need for sperm and a way to get it close to the egg.
-One study looked at lesbian women ranging in age from 26-44 and single women age 29-47 using frozen sperm and found a clinical pregnancy rate of 57% in lesbians and 36% in single women.
+Single and lesbian women typically do very well with IUI, even unmedicated cycles, because there often isn’t an underlying fertility issue and are often using high-quality donor sperm.
+A 2014 study depicted above in the graph shows that lesbian women have higher pregnancy rates from IUIs.
+After one cycle lesbian women had a 20.5% pregnancy rate compared to a 14.8% chance of heterosexual women.
+After 3 cycles, that shot up to 61.6% and 44.0% respectively.
+Another earlier study looked at lesbian women ranging in age from 26-44 and single women age 29-47 using frozen sperm and found a clinical pregnancy rate of 57% in lesbians and 36% in single women.
 After 6 cycles of IUI, cumulative rates were 70% and 47%, respectively.
 Researchers concluded that IUI was less effective for single women in the study because they were older and likely reflected the fact that single women tend to have failed to conceive for a period of time prior to seeking treatment from a fertility specialist.

 IUI Success Rate By the Number of Follicles